Connected algebraic groups acting on three-dimensional Mori fibrations: Description of the equivariant links

-The case Theorem~\ref{th:first classification maximality}\ref{line} corresponds to the cases \hyperlink{th:D_RR}{$(g)$}-\hyperlink{th:D_QQg}{$(h)$} of Theorem~\ref{th:E}.
-Every $\p^2$-bundle over $\p^1$ is isomorphic to $X=\RR_{m,n}$ with $m \geq n \geq 0$.
+Case~\ref{line} of Theorem~\ref{th:first classification maximality}: {we prove that we can reduce to Cases \hyperlink{th:D_RR}{$(g)$}-\hyperlink{th:D_QQg}{$(h)$} of Theorem~\ref{th:Ea}.
+Indeed,} every $\p^2$-bundle over $\p^1$ is isomorphic to $X=\RR_{m,n}$ with $m \geq n \geq 0$.
 We can then exclude the cases $(m,n)=(1,0)$ and $2n \geq m>n \geq 1$ by applying Lemma~\ref{lem:Rmn cases non max}.
-In the case of a smooth quadric quadric fibration $\QQ_g\to \p^1$, the polynomial $g$ is a square-free homogeneous polynomial of degree $2n \geq 2$.
+In the case of a smooth quadric fibration $\QQ_g\to \p^1$, the polynomial $g$ is a square-free homogeneous polynomial of degree $2n \geq 2$.
 We apply Proposition~\ref{Prop:QuadFibLinks} to remove the case where $g$ has exactly two roots (i.e.~when $n=1$), and may thus assume that $n\ge 2$, so $g$ has at least four roots, all with multiplicity $1$.
-In particular, $\QQ_g$ belongs to the family \hyperlink{th:D_QQg}{$(h)$} of Theorem~\ref{th:E}, as it has at least four roots of odd multiplicity.
+In particular, $\QQ_g$ belongs to the Family \hyperlink{th:D_QQg}{$(h)$} of Theorem~\ref{th:Ea}, as it has at least four roots of odd multiplicity.